lucascortes/SwiftUnitTesting/README.md

 @end
 ```

 So that was the first attempt.
 It didn't look that bad.
-We were able to test our swift classes and even expose private members.
+We were able to test our Swift classes and even, although not ideal, expose private members.

-But quickly Swift evolved and we started to embrace it full potential.
+But quickly Swift evolved and we started to embrace its full potential.
 Structs, Enums with associated values, tuples, and native types.
-There was no way to expose that in objc _very syntethically, but why?_.
+There is no way to expose that in objc since it doesn't have those features.
 Then we knew it was time to find a better solution.

 ###Embracing Swift

 So we started our research.
-The following snippet has a simple networking system.
+I'll use the following snippet to describe the process.
+The code has a simple networking system.
 The `NetworkManager` class handles all the internet communication, while the `Store` subclasses provide an abstract way of requesting models.

 ```javascript
 class NetworkManager {